 The range of hairdressing and beauty courses available on our website is a great place to start.
 You might also find it helpful to read our article; How to become a hairdresser.

 8. Learn the skill of optimism

-Many people are surprised by the suggestion that you can learn to be optimistic, as it’s often assumed that people are simply born that way.
+Many people are surprised to know that it’s possible to learn to be optimistic, as it’s often assumed that people are simply born that way.

 But the reality is that you can learn to be optimistic at any age by practising a few techniques.
 This includes things like recognising negative thoughts, keeping a gratitude journal, and visualising a positive future.

-Optimism can help to reduce feelings of stress and anxiety that are often caused by catastrophizing.
-Optimism has also been linked to better quality sleep, decreased engagement in unhealthy behaviours, and a greater social network.
+Optimism can help to reduce feelings of stress and anxiety that are often caused by catastrophizing, and has also been linked to better quality sleep, decreased engagement in unhealthy behaviours, and a greater social network.

 If you’re interested in finding out more about optimism and how to develop it, we’ve written a guide that you may find useful.